For More Information and photos about the 1st Battalion, 77th

 were chosen to help the Wasit Provincial

+Reconstruction Team.
 "This job is completely different from the one I was originally

 trained to do," said Staff Sgt.
 Brett A. Castellanos,

-job.
-Instead I"m organizing
+combat job.
+Instead I"m organizing data with

+businesses within Wasit."
 To assist with agriculture in the province, Sgt.
 Mark O. Harris,

 agriculture advisor team noncommissioned officer, 1st Bn., 77th FA Regt., draws

+upon his education in biology from Virginia Tech.
 "This job presents a different challenge for me," the

 Waynesboro, Va., native said.
 "I'm no longer looking at things in a